tnichols217/notes/CSDS 391/Textbook/4 - Complex Search.md

 - Keeping track of multiple ($k$) best states instead of just one
 #### Often has problems with

-- Clustering the $k$ states, making it ju
+- Clustering the $k$ states, making it just a $k$ times speed reduction